davidgasquez/talks/practical-data.md

 ### Learnings

+- KISS
+- Learn many tools, approaches, technologies, frameworks
+- Combine!
+  - Unix

+#### Science

 - Reproducibility
   - Required for the scientific method
   - Required to keep you sane
-- Everything is an event and events dont change!
+- Keep a log.
+Everything is an event and events dont change!
-- Learn many tools
-- Combine the tools!
+  - Version the data.
+VCS
-  - Unix Slide
-- KISS
-- Have a baseline metric for everything you want to affect
+- Figure out your hypothesis.
+Have a baseline metric for everything you want to affect
 - Keep your data tidy
+- Data starts and end with people
+  - Focus is scarce.
+Lines of code are cheap.
+Optimize for people.

+## Engineering

+- Tests
 - Explore and iterate quickly to learn unknowns unknowns
-  - e.g normalizing the variables.
-If you don't you'll have a ranking!
   - You should aim to build evolutionary Data Pipelines
-- Let it crash.
-Some entropy is required. (forest controlled fires)
+- Automate.
+CI/CD
+  - Dev environments
+  - Tests
+- Keep consistent conventions
+  - Linters
 - Monitorize.
 Know the different types of failures.
 Errors in code, the data or in the process
-- Data starts and end with people
-  - Focus is scarce.
-Lines of code are cheap.
-Optimize for people.
-- Keep consistent conventions
+- Let it crash.
+Some entropy is required. (forest controlled fires)

 ### The Future